sysvar/pine-script-template/README.md

 ## Todo
 * Consolidation and Trending Market Trade Switches
 * Add additional simple examples to readme
+* Determine if there is other ways to detect news
 * Trailing Stop Loss
 * Webhook Alerts